 - Bob Marley Day: Jamaica celebrates the life and music of Bob Marley on his birthday (February 6) each year.

-- St. Martin, Jamaica, Curaçao, St. Barts, Martinique, Trinidad, and Dominica are among the islands celebrating Carnival in February.
+- St. Martin, Jamaica, Curaçao, St. Barths, Martinique, Trinidad, Dominica, Aruba and Curaçao are among the islands celebrating Carnival into February.

 The weather is dependably warm and dry in March, and a lot of people head to the islands over Spring Break.
 The Caribbean is a very Catholic region, so you'll see a great number of celebrations and parades over the Easter holiday.